stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 column of the mesh.
 These are themselves constructed from the Local Matrix Assembly (LMA) operators of each cell in the column.
-The rules governing Kernels that have CMA operators as arguments are given in the :ref:`dynamo0.3-kernel` section below.
+The rules governing Kernels that have CMA operators as arguments are given in the :ref:`lfric-kernel` section below.

 There are three recognised Kernel types involving CMA operations;
 construction, application (including inverse application) and